yenchiah/public-resources/coding-cheatsheet.md

 ffmpeg -i input.mp4 -c:v libx264 -crf 18 -preset slow -c:a copy output.mp4
 ```
 A shell script to re-encode all videos with the ".mp4" file extension in all subfolders of the current folder.
+Only the videos that are not encoded in H.264 will be processed.
 ```sh
 #!/bin/bash